software-engineering-at-home/content/README.md

 ### Where next

-- Start writing a topic list...
+See:
+- [TOPICS](./TOPICS.md) for a list of planned content
+- [WRITING-GUIDE](./WRITING-GUIDE.md) for prompts on how to get started with content